Sajaas/UX-portfolio/README.md

 # UX-portfolio
-WIP
+WIP.
 The GH-pages branch is up to date.